 Is it going to be a campaign issue for the government?

-Surely it will be a strong argument in the next elections, but it seems to me that Patricia Bullrich took an important step with the protocol to show that there is an effective commitment to provide security and not just a speech , and on that the president agrees.
-The difference in Olmedo's case is that his speech can be more extreme because he doesn't have to deal with the consequences of applying any security policy.
-In the case of the government it is more complex because in the face of the elections no mistake can be allowed.
-What I see is a positive scenario for the government if in what remains until the elections it can show progress in security issues because society is going to accompany a tough proposal, but within the institutional framework, because it is going to consider it viable in practice.
+It is probably a compelling argument in the upcoming elections, but it seems to me that Patricia Bullrich took an important step with the protocol to show that there is an effective commitment to providing security and not just a speech , and on that the president agrees.
+The difference in Olmedo's case is that his speech may be more extreme because he does not have to deal with the consequences of implementing any security policy.
+In the case of the government it is more complex because in the face of elections no mistake can be allowed.
+What I see is a positive scenario for the government if in the remainder of the elections it can show progress on security issues because society will accompany a tough proposal, but within the framework of institutionality, because it will consider it viable in practice.